PaloAltoNetworks/panos.pan.dev/docs/apis/xmlapi_qs.md

 ## Explore the API

 Hungry for more?
 Check out the <a target="_blank" href="https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/explore-the-api.html">official XML API product documentation</a> for a complete reference of available API endpoints and commands.

+If you are using Postman, a <a target="_blank" href="https://documenter.getpostman.com/view/2937330/7LgDQwG">documented collection</a> is available.